igorkonov/package-comparison-module/README.md

 ## Overview

-The Package Comparison Module is a Python tool and CLI utility for comparing binary packages between two branches of ALT Linux: `sisyphus` and `p10`.
-It fetches the lists of binary packages from a public REST API, compares them, and outputs a JSON report.
-The report includes:
+The Package Comparison Module is a Python tool and CLI utility designed for comparing binary packages between two branches of ALT Linux: sisyphus and p10.
+It fetches package lists from a public REST API, performs comparisons, and generates a JSON report detailing differences between the branches.
-- Packages present in `p10` but not in `sisyphus`
-- Packages present in `sisyphus` but not in `p10`
-- Packages with higher `version-release` in `sisyphus` than in `p10`

 ## Features